Liuhaixv/Goose_Goose_Duck_Hack/README.md

 1. See other players' rolenames **(Not fully working, see [Issue#3](https://github.com/Liuhaixv/Goose_Goose_Duck_Hack/issues/3))**
 2. See if other player's killed someone this round **(Not fully working, see [Issue#3](https://github.com/Liuhaixv/Goose_Goose_Duck_Hack/issues/3))**
 3. See other player's death time

+### Rage
+1. Press`Left ALT key` to do noclip, which makes you able to walk through doors and walls

 ### Misc
 1. Removed **Fog of War**, which makes you able to see other players behind walls, remove shadows that hide players